 1. Start collecting tax information early.

-One of the biggest frustrations when it comes to filing your taxes is locating the necessary documents and receipts received throughout the year.
+One of the biggest frustrations when it comes to filing your taxes for the first time is locating the necessary documents and receipts received throughout the year.
 When you suddenly can’t remember where you put the receipt for those medical expenses you had last summer, preparing your taxes quickly becomes a stressful task.

 However, if you take a little extra time to plan ahead, you can make your life a lot easier.